derhuerst/nbayes/README.md

 NBayes = require 'nbayes'

 classifier = new NBayes()
+# alternatively, you can use a custom tokenizer:
+classifier = new NBayes (expression) ->
+	return expression.split '.'

 # teach it positive phrases
 classifier.learn 'positive', 'amazing, awesome movie!!
 Yeah!!
 Oh boy.'